 - Both the MATC and the Appalachian Trail Conservancy support significant increases in renewable energy including wind power.
 Its policies are to site projects appropriately, to design them to minimize impacts to the natural landscape near the AT, and to protect the AT experience.

 - When the Maine Wind Energy Act was passed in 2008, there was only one grid-scale wind project operating in Maine (Mars Hill).
 The turbines were less than 400 feet high and were built on a hill that had existing cell towers and a ski area.
-Today, the typical turbine is now about 20% higher.
+Today, the typical turbine is now more than 25% higher.

-- Additionally, the impact on the night sky from flashing red warning lights that are installed on turbines is visible.
-In general, when wind farms are located on ridge lines in undeveloped areas they are significantly more prominent landscape features than many of use anticipated they would be.
+- Additionally, the impact on the night sky from flashing red warning lights that are installed on turbines is visible at greater distance and even over the horizon on cloudy nights.
+In general, when wind farms are located on ridge lines in undeveloped areas they are a significantly more prominent landscape feature than many of us anticipated they would be.

 Why Changes to the Maine Wind Energy Act are Necessary

 In 2008, the Maine Wind Energy Act was passed as emergency legislation to create rules for a new industry, venturing into previously unregulated territory.
 Several years later we have been alarmed at the scale and amount of proposed projects.
-To use our limited resources in the highest and best ways, MATC decided it was time to recalibrate the Wind Energy Act to better balance wind power development and scenic impact.
+To use our limited resources more effectively, MATC decided it was time to amend the Wind Energy Act to better balance wind power development and scenic impact.
 The first effort in that direction was the compilation of the “Report on the Maine Wind Energy Act After Four Years of Experience with Recommendations for Changes to Achieve a More Balanced Public Policy.“.
 Subsequent to that, MATC started its legislative efforts.

-MATC has submitted LD#911 for the 2015 session.
+MATC and AMC plan to support legislation to be considered by the 128th Maine Legislature.
 If you are interested in writing a letter, speaking at a hearing, or becoming involved with this effort, please contact Wind Power Committee Chair Tony Barrett.

 LD#1147, “An Act to Protect Maine’s Scenic Character,” was submitted to the 126th Maine Legislative session in January 2013.
-An amended version did make it to the legislature for a vote, but it did not pass.
 The proposed legislation included:

 - increased to 15 miles the distance for requiring visual impact assessments;